Matt Murdock (Marvel Cinematic Universe): Meeting other heroes

-In 2024, after Quentin Beck frames Peter Parker for his murder and reveals his identity to the world, Parker and his aunt May hire Murdock as a personal attorney.
-Murdock succeeds in getting all charges against Parker dropped, but warns him that it would not cause a shift in public opinion on Spider-Man.
-He also advises Parker's associate Happy Hogan to secure legal protection due to an ongoing federal investigation into the Stark Industries technology involved during the battle in London between Beck and Parker.
-Months later, Murdock represents Hogan in court.
+In 2024, Murdock gets all charges against Peter Parker dropped, after his identity as Spider-Man was exposed by Quentin Beck, who posthumously framed Parker for his death.
+Murdock warns him that it will not cause a shift in public opinion on Spider-Man.
+He also advises Parker's associate Happy Hogan to secure legal protection due to a federal investigation into the Stark Industries technology that had been involved in Parker's fight with Beck, and months later, represents Hogan against Department of Damage Control agents.